-Venting is releasing gas into the atmosphere.
+Venting is the process of releasing gas into the atmosphere.
 This guide intends to help you identify the major sources of venting and reduce methane emissions from them.

-The general strategies for reducing emissions are as follows;
+The general strategies for reducing emissions are as follows.

 Best practice for reducing methane emissions from venting